-- The JPA is a contract provider to the County of El Dorado with its primary funding source through County Service Area #3 (CSA #3.)
+- The JPA is a contract provider to the County of El Dorado with its primary funding source through County Service Area (CSA) #3.
 All costs are budgeted expenditures through the County of El Dorado Health and Human Services Agency.
-All funds budgeted in excess of actual expenditures are returned at the end of each fiscal year. - The JPA's total net position was \$1,192,785 at June 30, 2019, an increase of \$43,689 from the June 30, 2018 balance of \$1,149,096.
-This increase in net position was due to revenues exceeding expenses, mainly due to the contract service fees received from the County of El Dorado (the County) exceeding the cost of services and a change in the depreciable lives of ambulances during the year that reduced depreciation expense. - The JPA did not purchase or remount any ambulances during the year ended June 30, 2019, but suffered an ambulance impairment loss and remounted the box subsequent to year-end.
-During the year ended June 30, 2018 the JPA purchased a new ambulance, remounted a second ambulance and purchased other medical equipment reported as capital assets totaling \$324,875 and sold and ambulance for \$2,201. - The JPA placed an additional ambulance in service during the year ended June 30, 2018 and now operates five ambulances.
-The JPA continued to hire and train employees to staff the ambulances. - The JPA's revenues declined \$287,923, mainly due to the JPA not purchasing any capital assets, which resulted in a \$320,000 reduction in revenues received from the County, offset by a \$35,110 increase in contract service payments from the County.
-Contract service payments increased according to the Ambulance Inflation Factor.
-The JPA's expenses declined \$172,091 during the year due to the Board of Directors approving an increase in reimbursed member expenses of approximately \$163,000, which was offset by a \$140,000 reduction in member management fees, a capital asset impairment loss of \$30,565 and a reduction in depreciation expense of \$181,274 due to an increase in in depreciable lives of ambulances from five to eight years.
+All funds budgeted in excess of actual expenditures may be returned at the end of each fiscal year. - The JPA's total net position was \$1,474,512 at June 30, 2020, an increase of \$281,727 from the June 30, 2019 balance of \$1,192,785.
+This increase in net position was due to revenues exceeding expenses, mainly due to the contract service and dispatch fees received from the County of El Dorado (the County) exceeding the cost of services by \$152,357 and a federal COVID-19 grant of \$119,622 being received from the County.
+Also, long-distance transportation fees of \$30,208 were received during the year. - The JPA incurred capital outlay expenditures of \$163,473 from a remounted ambulance, and tenant improvements on the Lake Tahoe Boulevard ambulance facility under construction during the year.
+The JPA did not incur any capital outlay expenditures during the year ended June 30, 2019 but suffered an ambulance impairment loss. - The JPA operates five ambulances.
+The JPA continues to hire and train employees to staff the ambulances. - The JPA's revenues increased by \$1,092,258, mainly due to the JPA receiving \$74,690 more per month of additional CSA #3 payments from the County beginning in September 2019 due to contract changes to cover increased cost of services, receiving \$154,373 of reimbursements from the County for the capital outlay expenditures discussed above, and receiving \$31,896 more in long-distance transportation and other fees.
+Contract service payments also increase according to the Ambulance Inflation Factor each January.
+The JPA's expenses increased by \$854,220 during the year due to an increase in reimbursed member expenses of approximately \$346,720 (see Note H for expenditures reimbursed), an increase in depreciation expense of \$152,773 due to an increase in depreciable lives of ambulances from five to eight years resulting in a one-time credit to depreciation in 2019, incurring \$163,473 of capital outlay expenditures, incurring rent expenditures of \$43,850 for temporary housing while the ambulance facility is under construction, and incurring \$437,847 of additional salaries and benefits during the year.
+The increases were partially due to the increased costs related to the COVID-19 pandemic that were partially reimbursed with a federal grant.